Mingfu

-Mingfu (命婦 (命妇, mìngfù); "noblewoman", "court lady") was granted to wives of officials, non-imperial aristocrats, and collateral clanswomen.
-Also, mothers of imperial consorts were granted a title of mingfu according to the rank held by her daughter as well as sisters of imperial consorts.
+Mingfu (命婦 (命妇, mìngfù); "noblewoman", "court lady") was a title granted to wives of officials, non-imperial aristocrats, and collateral clanswomen.
+Mothers and sisters of imperial consorts were also granted a title of mingfu according to the rank held by their daughters or sisters.
 A title was granted to nursemaids of emperors and attendants of imperial consorts.

 Noblewomen were divided into 7 ranks according to the rank of her husband and her daughter, if her daughter was an imperial consort.
 If the title held by mingfus' husbands was divided into subclasses, they could be treated equally.

 Rules of promotion

 Married lady held title according to the position of her husband and could be promoted if her family members or children became officials or were awarded aristocratic title.

 Wives of 8th and 9th rank officials could be granted a title of mingfu.

 Mingfu retained her title even after divorce if her sister or daughter was imperial consort.